Triumvirat: Spartacus and Old Loves Die Hard (1975–1977)

 In 1975, the trio began recording their third album, Spartacus, a retelling of the story of the famed Roman slave and Thracian gladiator in the year 73 BC.
 The lyrics were written by drummer Hans Bathelt, with the help of keyboardist Fritz and the album was released on EMI / Electrola, distributed in America by Capitol Records.
 The album debuted at number 27 on the Billboard album chart.

 The US tour of Spartacus included many dates opening for Supertramp.
 Triumvirat was very well-rehearsed, and often out-shone Supertramp on the tour.
 They also had an element of fun in their live shows that was rare for a prog band.

 After the album release, Helmut Köllen left to pursue a solo career.
-He began recording his first solo album with the help of Fritz on keyboards and Hans Bathelt for lyrics on one of the songs, The Story of Life.
+He began recording his first solo album with the help of Fritz on keyboards and Hans Bathelt for lyrics on one of the songs, "The Story of Life".
 He did return to the band, who had already composed new songs, but this return was cut short, among other reasons because the new songs no longer suited his tone of voice.
-He then dedicated himself to his new solo career, which was also cut short when he unfortunately died on May 3, 1977 at only 27 years old.
+He then dedicated himself to his new solo career, which was also cut short when he died on May 3, 1977, at 27 years old, making him a member of the 27 Club.
 He was listening to a demo tape of his future solo album on his car radio in his garage while the engine was running and died from carbon monoxide poisoning.
 His completed album would be released posthumously two years later after his death under the title You Won't See Me on the Harvest Records label and dedicated to his parents.

-The Köllen album included a Beatles song (the title-track), which he was fond of, and another whose lyrics were written by Triumviurat's drummer, The Story of Life.
-Musicians present on the album include, among others, Hans-Jürgen Fritz on keyboards, Brigitte Witt on choirs who would later take part in the New Triumvirate band, as well as Helmut's sister, Elke Köllen also on chorus.
+The Köllen album included a Beatles song (the title-track), which he was fond of, and another whose lyrics were written by Triumviurat's drummer, "The Story of Life".
+Musicians present on the album include, among others, Hans-Jürgen Fritz on keyboards, Brigitte Witt on choirs who would later take part in the New Triumvirat band, as well as Helmut's sister, Elke Köllen also on chorus.
 Matthias Holtmann played drums while Köllen handled guitar, bass and vocals.
-Köllen also featured as a guest on songs by the group Jail, including a single called Julie in 1976.
-Shortly after his death, the German group Birth Control recorded and published a song in tribute to the bassist, entitled We All Thought We Knew You, on their album Increase produced in 1977.
+Köllen also featured as a guest on songs by the group Jail, including a single called "Julie" in 1976.
+Shortly after his death, the German group Birth Control recorded and published a song in tribute to the bassist, entitled "We All Thought We Knew You", on their album Increase produced in 1977.

-As for Triumvirat, the group decided to move on after Köllen's departure, hiring British singer Barry Palmer and calling on their original bassist Werner Frangenberg to record their next album Old Loves Die Hard, released in 1976.
-The album's cover would be the last to feature the iconic white rat that had become the group's mascot since their second album.
+Triumvirat replaced Köllen with British singer Barry Palmer and calling on their original bassist Werner Frangenberg to record their next album Old Loves Die Hard, released in 1976.
+The album's American cover would be the last to feature the iconic white rat that had become the group's mascot since their second album.
+Other markets featured a text-only cover.